-The Cancer Control Research Program has 27 members from six departments at the Keck School of Medicine, School of Social Work, and the Annenberg School of Communication.
-It includes faculty on the Health Sciences Campus, the University Park Campus and Childrens Hospital Los Angeles (CHLA).
-It is supported by $7.5 million per year direct costs in peer-reviewed support of which $2.8 million is from the NCI.
-It has published over 576 cancer control research papers over the last five years, of which 33% are intra-programmatic and 27% are inter-programmatic.
+The Cancer Control Research Program has expanded significantly in recent years.
+The program currently has 37 members from six departments at the Keck School of Medicine, and four other schools at USC: Dornsife College of Arts and Sciences, Social Work, Annenberg School of Communication, and Cinema.
+It includes faculty on the Health Sciences Campus, the University Park Campus and Children’s Hospital Los Angeles (CHLA).
+In FY 2013 it was supported by $9.7 million per year direct costs in peer-reviewed support, $2.8 million of which is from NCI.
+An additional $2.7 million from NCI was awarded to the Program in September 2013.
+It has published over 560 cancer control research papers over the last four years, of which 26% are intra-programmatic and 17% are inter-programmatic.

-In addition to the five research areas, three new areas, which are already represented in the Program by separate research studies, are proposed for expansion in the next five years: cancer health disparities research, cervical cancer prevention, with links to Central America, and cancer control research on the built environment.
-Two additional important Cancer Center activities are incorporated in the Cancer Control Research Program: the Cancer Control and Epidemiology Research Training Grant which is an NCI funded T32 grant, and community outreach which is largely focused on serving underserved populations and the Spanish speaking community through the Cancer Information Service, the National and California Latino Tobacco Networks, and the Statewide Hispanic Tobacco Education Network.
+Additional research areas, which are already represented in the Program by separate research studies, are proposed for expansion in the next five years, among them: behavioral genomics, mobile health, survivorship registry expansion, and tobacco regulatory science.
+Two additional important Cancer Center activities are incorporated in the Cancer Control Research Program: the Cancer Control and Epidemiology Research Training Grant which is an NCI funded T32 grant, and community outreach efforts which focus on reaching diverse, underserved populations in the Los Angeles catchment areas targeted by the Norris.